limeandcoconut/cowboy-hat/README.md

 ## TODO:

+- [ ] Examine the regex switching back to old dir names
 - [ ] *FAASSTERR*
 - [ ] Make cowboy-hat exit when no files are being watched
 - [ ] Make watching optional